SantheepG/passengerBoarding-system/README.md

 4. Desired passengers can be deleted easily
 5. Data can be stored to an external file
 6. Passenger names can be viewed in alphabetic order using Quick sort algorithm
-7. Cabin no can be viewed based on name search
+7. Cabin number of a person can be viewed based on name search